Time tracking shouldn't waste your time. Here's how to fit Timeneye time tracking in your workflow so you can take care of your time without even...

 A time audit is a useful tool to make improvements to your time management, cut the guesswork in your estimates, and set more realistic productivity goals.

-Since time is limited and precious resource, making a habit of tracking your time is the first step to use it more effectively.
+Since time is a limited and precious resource, making a habit of tracking your time is the first step to use it more effectively.
 But simply tracking isn’t enough: you also need to visualize how you spend your time and gather insights on how much effort you put into each project.

 Luckily, you can do it easily from your Timeneye workspace, by using one of the many reporting features.
 This is what you need to start your time audit: